Food as Medicine

 Join the practice

-My Substack is where the daily work happens, and it is free.
+My Substack is where the daily work happens, and it’s free.

 Food as Medicine publishes essays on external referral, signal literacy, architecture, and reclaiming internal authority, starting with one warm, seated lunch.